fenriques/AstroDom/docs/importFits.md

 Fits file missing some keywords (Frame type and Gain):![Errors in some keywords](importFits4.png?raw=true)

-Same situation with corrected values (Frame Type matched correct keyword and Gain was given a default value:
+Same situation with corrected values (Frame Type matched correct keyword and Gain was given a default value):
 ![Corrected values](importFits5.png?raw=true)

 Pressing **Insert DB** will save data into the database: